guo7501/URSC645/Readings/00_URSC645_AnnotatedBibliography.md

 “Open _**science**_ refers to the process of making the content and process of producing evidence and claims transparent and accessible to others.” page 5

 “_**Reproducibility**_… verification of research (including, for example, sharing data and methods).” p.
 5

+**Limitations:**
+Implementation may vary across disciplines, and financial/resource constraints may hinder adoption.

 ## Freese 2007